Statement of compliance with the Modern Slavery Act 2015

-Trading secures statements from all suppliers guaranteeing their compliance with the Act.
+Our Trading Team secures statements from all suppliers of new goods guaranteeing their compliance with the Act.
 No supplier is engaged without this compliance statement.
 During the coming year all longstanding suppliers will be re-reassessed.

-Over the course of this year both the Procurement and Trading Departments received the necessary assurances from all of our suppliers.
+Over the course of the year both the Procurement and Trading Teams received the necessary assurances from our suppliers.
 Sense is satisfied that, over the past year, there has been no evidence of any connection with modern slavery or human trafficking, either within the organisation or through any of our suppliers or sub-contractors.